Fiji: 16 - 25 Aug 1989

 Mana Island Cruise

 This is a well publicised island resort 20 kilometres offshore from Nadi.
 The Island Express cruise boat departs twice daily from the Hyatt Regency in Nadi.
-I thought it might produce some good seabirds, but only saw four Brown Boobies.
+I thought it might produce some good seabirds, but only saw four Brown Booby.
 However the island is well worth the trip, with great snorkelling and diving.

 Central Viti Levu Island